IWitness

-iWitness was an American game show created and co-produced by Judge Judy Sheindlin.
-It aired on Fox stations and in syndication on July 10, 2017 for a test run of six weeks.
+iWitness is an American game show hosted by John Henson and created and co-produced by Judge Judy Sheindlin.
+It aired on Fox stations and in syndication on July 10, 2017, for a test run of six weeks.

+History

+In each 30-minute episode, the game show iWitness features three contestants who try to secure a $20,000 prize by being victorious in the last round.
+Employing photos and videos from mass media, the program quizzes competitors on their mental acuity.
+It aired on Fox owned-and-operated stations and in syndication on July 10, 2017, for a test run of six weeks.
+Hosted by John Henson, it is executive produced by Judge Judy Sheindlin, while Scott St. John is the showrunner.
+If the test run was successful, the show would be broadcast nationally in 2018 and would be distributed in the United States by Debmar-Mercury and internationally by FremantleMedia.
+Preceded by Family Feud, iWitness retained almost 90% of its that show's audience in its first two episodes.
+Broadcast on midnight on the Detroit television station WJBK, the show had its most successful market in that city.

 Format

 The main game is divided into three separate rounds.
 At the conclusion of the third round, the player with the most money keeps it and advances to the bonus round.
 If there is a tie for first place after the last question in round 3, the tiebreaker procedures are as follows: a question is asked, and then an eighth picture (with no monetary value) is shown based on the question.